 Or maybe its just the fact that I like to take advantage of my Annual Pass – one of the best bargains in Tsukuba at a thousand yen for a year`s worth of admissions ( a single entry would usually be 300 yen!)

-Anyway, I had about 30 minutes of time open in a very hectic schedule today- and decided to spend it at there.
+Anyway, I had about 30 minutes of time open in a very hectic schedule yesterday- and decided to spend it there.